 - 1 teaspoon of collagen powder

-Blend all ingredients in a blender until smooth.
-“This combination is the perfect complexion-boosting formula with fiber to sweep away excess hormones which can create breakouts and congestion, antioxidants and protein to boost collagen production, along with B vitamins and Omegas to control inflammation and promote skin smoothness,” Mitsios says.
+Instructions: Blend all ingredients in a blender until smooth.
+“This combination is the perfect complexion-boosting formula with fiber to sweep away excess hormones which can create breakouts and congestion, antioxidants and protein to boost collagen production, along with B vitamins and omegas to control inflammation and promote skin smoothness,” Mitsios says.